amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/4-1-methods.md

 #### Scope

-In Part 2, there were instances where declared variables were only accessible in a given section of code.
-This is known as **scope**.
-Scope defines the context in which a variable is able to be used.
-Regarding methods, any variables declared inside a method body are only accessible within that method.
-Their value is also deleted in memory whenever the method finishes execution.
-Variables defined in a method body are referred to as **local variables**, as they are only accessible in that section.
-A variable accessible anywhere is in what's known as **global** scope.
+In previous lessons, you learned that variables declared within certain code blocks are only accessible within those blocks.
+This concept is known as **scope**.
+Scope determines the context in which a variable can be used.
+Within methods, any variables declared in the method body are only accessible inside that method and are deleted from memory once the method finishes executing.
+These are called local variables.
+In contrast, variables accessible throughout a program have what’s known as **global** scope.

 **Example**